 You may have heard about BRCA mutations.
 They are changes or alterations seen in your BRCA genes that are useful to know about for 2 different reasons: to inform your treatment options and to inform you of your family’s risk of certain cancers.

 The sooner you are BRCA tested, the sooner you and your doctor can develop a personalized treatment plan.

-If you are a woman with ovarian cancer, you should consider BRCA testing.
-Testing positive for a BRCA mutation determines whether or not you can receive certain treatments.
-Several national guidelines recommend that all women with ovarian cancer get BRCA tested:
+If you have certain cancers, consider BRCA testing.
+Testing positive for a BRCA mutation helps your healthcare team determine what treatments you're eligible for.
+Several national guidelines recommend that people with certain cancers get BRCA tested:

-If your family has a history of cancer, consider getting BRCA tested.
+If your family has a history of cancer, talk to your doctor about getting tested for a BRCA mutation.
 If you have an inherited BRCA mutation, you could be at an increased risk of developing certain types of cancers, including breast, ovarian, prostate, and pancreatic cancer.
-Although BRCA is more commonly associated with breast and ovarian cancer, it’s important to note that men are also impacted by BRCA mutations.
-They should seek out testing to assess their own risk of developing cancer and the risk of passing a mutation along to their children.
+Although BRCA mutations are more commonly associated with female breast and ovarian cancers, it’s important to note that men are also impacted by BRCA mutations.
+They should talk to their doctor and assess their own risk of developing cancer and the risk of passing a mutation along to their children.